Alethio/web3-multicall-go/README.md

 ### Usage

-The library is used in conjunction with [web3-go](https://github.com/Alethio/web3-go), and the first parameter is an `ethrpc.ETHInterface` as defined in the package.
+The library is used in conjunction with [web3-go](https://github.com/Alethio/web3-go), and the first parameter to `multicall.New` is an `ethrpc.ETHInterface` as defined in the package.

 #### Initialization

-The library requires teh [Multicall](https://github.com/bowd/multicall) contract to pe deployed on the target chain.
+The library requires the [Multicall](https://github.com/bowd/multicall) contract to pe deployed on the target chain.
 We have deployed two variants on Mainnet and Ropsten so far which can be used by using the provided configs.